Skip to content

 We recommend scheduling a clean every six months – review your data, find gaps and inconsistencies, and then address these with your staff.
 It is important that your staff understand what is and isn’t working so that they are aware of it in their day-to-day operations.

-No matter what policy you have in place, it’s difficult to prevent all bad data from finding its way into your database; So having a proper ‘Decluttering Procedure’ is the best way to stop things from getting out of hand.
+No matter what policy you have in place, it’s difficult to prevent all bad data from finding its way into your database.
+So, having a proper ‘Decluttering Procedure’ is the best way to prevent things from getting out of hand.

 PS blog offering-1